 \begin{definition} Let $\Delta$ denote the Laplace-Beltrami operator on a Riemannian manifold with boundary and $\Delta_0 \coloneqq \Delta |_{C_c^\infty(\Omega^\circ)}$, its restriction to smooth functions compactly supported on the interior of $\Omega$.
 We define the following extensions: \begin{enumerate}[label=\textit{(\roman*)},nosep, leftmargin=*] \item The \emph{minimal closed extension}, $\Delta_{\text{min}}$, is the closure of $\Delta_0$. \item The \emph{maximal closed extension} $\Delta_{\text{max}}$ is the adjoint of the minimal closed extension, whose domain can be characterised by $\dom\Delta_{\text{max}} = \{\Phi \in L^2(\Omega) \mid\Delta \Phi \in L^2(\Omega)\}$. \end{enumerate} \end{definition} For the rest of the work we will denote by Greek capital letters the functions on the spaces $H^k(\Omega)$ and by the corresponding lower case letter their trace.
-For $k \geq 2$ the trace of the normal derivatives is well defined as well, and in such a case we will denote it by doted lower case letters.
+For $k \geq 2$ the trace of the normal derivatives is well defined as well, and in such a case we will denote it by dotted lower case letters.
 That is, for $\Psi \in H^k(\Omega)$, $k \geq 2$, we denote

 where $\nu \in \mathfrak{X}(\Omega)$ is a vector field pointing outwards, and the orientation of the manifold $\Omega$ and its boundary are chosen in such a way that $\mathrm{i}_\nu \d\mu_\eta = \d\mu_{\partial\eta}$.